A 13-Year-Old Boy Planned A School Shooting, But Changed His Mind And Killed Himself Instead, Police Say

 According to police, the day before the planned shooting the seventh-grader wrote that "this will be bigger than anything this country's [sic] ever seen," and he would become "a stain in American history."

 Then on Feb.
-20, Brink walked directly to a school bathroom after being dropped off by a school bus.
+20, Keith walked directly to a school bathroom after being dropped off by a school bus.
 He briefly walked out of the bathroom armed with the semi-automatic rifle, but then retreated back inside before shooting himself.

 "I think we should thank God every day," Brink said.
 "Whatever changed his mind, he did change his mind."